neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 #### HTTP Server

-DeepSparse Server runs on top of the popular FastAPI web framework and Uvicorn web server such that you can easily setup a model service endpoint.
-The Server supports any task from DeepSparse, including object detection with YOLOv5.
+DeepSparse Server runs on top of the popular FastAPI web framework and Uvicorn web server.
+With just a single CLI command, you can easily setup a model service endpoint with DeepSparse.
+The Server supports any Pipeline from DeepSparse, including object detection with YOLOv5, enabling you to send raw images to the endpoint and recieve the bounding boxes.

-Spin up the Server with sparse by running the following from the command line:
+Spin up the Server with the pruned-quantized YOLOv5s by running the following from the command line:

 ```bash
 deepsparse.server \